What is Ciprofloxacin Axapharm?

 Adverse Laboratory Changes

-Changes in laboratory parameters while on Ciprofloxacin Axapharm are listed below:
+Changes in laboratory parameters listed as adverse events without regard to drug relationship are listed below:

-Other changes occurring were: elevation of serum gammaglutamyl transferase, elevation of serum amylase, reduction in blood glucose, elevated uric acid, decrease in hemoglobin, anemia, bleeding diathesis, increase in blood monocytes, and leukocytosis.
+Other changes occurring in less than 0.1% of courses were: elevation of serum gammaglutamyl transferase, elevation of serum amylase, reduction in blood glucose, elevated uric acid, decrease in hemoglobin, anemia, bleeding diathesis, increase in blood monocytes, and leukocytosis.

 Ciprofloxacin Axapharm contraindications